The ManMade Art Story

 I've been an artist all my life.
 As a kid I'd spend hours with my grandmother painting in oils or drawing in pencil.
 I loved to play hockey and other sports too but I also enjoyed spending hours on my own exploring the outdoors or doodling an eclectic mix of cartoons, architectural drawings or still life—anything that inspired me.
-Professionally I've worked as a cartographer drawing maps, as a graphic designer and creative director.
-Through it all I've always been inspired by geometric forms, composition and the design and intricacy of the objects of everyday life.
+Professionally I've worked as a cartographer drawing maps, as a graphic designer and professional photographer.
+Through it all I've always been inspired by geometric forms, composition and the imagination of industrial designers behind the objects and items of everyday life.

-My art is a mix of all these interests and influences—sports, geography, music, cottaging, Canadian heritage and quirky or little known 'Canadian Made' inventions.
-I've always been a collector of wide range of things from all genres, and the simple, unpretentious nature of my pieces are often inspired by vintage items, photographs, maps, and so on I've accumulated over the years.
+My art is a mix of all my interests and influences—sports, culture, aviation, geography, music, cottaging, heritage and quirky or little known inventions.
+I've always been a collector of wide range of things from all genres, and the simple, unpretentious nature of my pieces are often inspired by vintage items, photographs, maps, etc. I've accumulated or captured in photos over the years.

 As a child growing up, my family often struggled to make ends meet but my parents taught us through their actions that regardless of your situation, there's always something you can do for your community.
-In my adult life as a father, husband, and neighbour I've leaned on their example and my experiences to volunteer in my community or contribute my talents to important causes that need my help.
-I invite you read more about our philosophy of giving back and our ManMade Fund.
+In my adult life as a father, husband, and neighbour I've learned from their example and donated my time, talent and experience as a volunteer in my community or contributing my talents to important causes.
+I invite you to learn more about our philosophy of giving back by reading our ManMade Fund story.